Tree, Poison Flat, Carson Iceberg Lake Tahoe to Mount Whitney: Your Backpacking Guide to the High Sierras Yellow Flower

 RECAP

-You have two trail options for "shortcuts" heading South between Sonora Pass to the Gap overlooking Leavitt Lake's basin and the valley to the West holding Kennedy Lake.
+We have two trail options for "shortcuts" heading South between Sonora Pass to the Gap overlooking Leavitt Lake's basin to our Northeast, and down at the valley to our Southwest cradling Kennedy Lake.

-The first is the "locals" shortcut from Sonora Pass straight up the Mountain's Northern ridgeline that reaches down to the Sonora Pass.
-This shortcuts the Pacific Crest Trail route by 1.01 miles.
+The first shortcut is the "locals" shortcut from Sonora Pass straight up the Mountain's Northwestern ridge-arm reaching down to Sonora Pass.
+This route shortcuts the Pacific Crest Trail route by 1.01 miles.

 The second is the Latopie Lake Loop.
-Comparing the Latopie Lake Loop with the Pacific Crest Trail's track around Latopie Lake indicates that taking the the Latopie Lake loop is shorter than following Pacific Crest Trail route by merely 1.2 miles.
-Though shorter than the PCT route, the advantage of the Latopie Loop is that it brings you to the beauty of Latopie Lake, and a fine high altitude camp or lunch site.
+Comparing the Latopie Lake Loop with the Pacific Crest Trail's track around Latopie Lake indicates that taking the the Latopie Lake loop is shorter than following Pacific Crest Trail route by nearly 1.2 miles.
+Though shorter than the PCT route, the advantage of the Latopie Loop is that it brings us first to the beauty of Latopie Lake, then through very desolate terrain to reconnect with the PCT.

 The distance from Sonora Pass to the Gap on the Pacific Crest Trail above Kennedy Lake, with no shortcut or Latopie Lake Loop is 4.49 miles.

-The distance from Sonora Pass to the Gap on the Pacific Crest Trail taking both the shortcut and the Latopie Lake Loop is 3.29 miles
+The distance from Sonora Pass to that same Gap on the Pacific Crest Trail taking both the shortcut and the Latopie Lake Loop is 3.29 miles

 Continuing South on the Pacific Crest Trail